Welcome to Chinese Film Classics!

 More to come!

-The website is currently under construction and will be built out in 2021.
+New films, film clips, and other material are being added to the website continually.
 For updates, subscribe to the Modern Chinese Cultural Studies YouTube channel, which hosts the Chinese Film Classics playlist.
 Please direct any inquiries to the project leader, Dr. Christopher Rea, Professor of Asian Studies at the University of British Columbia.